seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 Layer 0) therefore removed 2 921 leaves without removing a single control.
 The total stays one sum — inv.
-43 already requires any delta to be explained term by term — but a fall in step 7 is attributed, never assumed benign, because a defect that nulls a field lowers it identically.
+43 already requires any delta to be explained term by term — but a fall in step 7 is attributed, never assumed benign, because a defect that nulls a field lowers it identically. **TZ-13 held it at 691 109**, and that is a statement rather than an absence: a change that repaired a list-wide measure moved no verdict, which is the 308-board differ's finding read from the other side.

 **A TZ has executed if and only if `CryptoReports/` holds a report with its number.** `CryptoTZ/TZ-03-report-delivery.md` has no report and never ran: it was